ArminZ/ANR_Scoring_And_Visualisation/README.md

 It is basically a replacement for the original coordinate upload with an AutoCAD (*.dxf) file.
 Routes can now be created with Google Earth Pro,and the resulting kml file uploaded.
 A dedicated AutoCAD software is not required anymore.
 * Export for flight data in *.gpx format implemented
 * User settings: the user can select a default batabase path (or being prompted when the application starts)
+* User settings: for Parcour pdf export, the user can select to include an additional text (pop-up).

 **Other minor changes**
 * Results, Map Export + List Export: only teams that have flight data (=uploaded logger data) are shown